Stormy weather and Hurricanes

 Winds

-In December 1999 France and Germany witnessed 2 Severe storms in the space of a week that came in from the Atlantic, hit the French Brittany coast at with winds gusting up to ± 200Kph (107 Knots or < Force 12 on the Beaufort scale) crossed into Germany devastating everything it their passage and causing the death of 84 people between Dec 26th and 27th.
+In December 1999, France and Germany witnessed two severe storms in the space of a week that came in from the Atlantic, hit the French Brittany coast at with winds gusting up to ± 200Kph (107 knots or < Force 12 on the Beaufort scale) crossed into Germany devastating everything in their passage and causing the death of 84 people between Dec 26th and 27th.

 click to see full size

-** At the time the fishing boats provided the meteo' services with a ± 2 day weather forecast from their fishing zones but they were incapable of doing any more than informing of what was about to start.
-They had no way of anticipating or, more importantly, analyzing the causes and no sooner had the 01st storm passed... the 02nd hit leaving the weather forecasters totally at a loss..
+** At the time the fishing boats provided the meteorological services with a ± 2-day weather forecast from their fishing zones but they were incapable of doing any more than informing of what was about to start.
+They had no way of anticipating or, more importantly, analyzing the causes and no sooner had the 01st storm passed... the 02nd hit leaving the weather forecasters totally unprepared.

 Beaufort wind scale for land